k3vinw/mwd.vim/README.md

 Rationale
 ---------

-If you ever supplied a path to Vim at startup and were surprised that Vim's current working directory was still way back on the path from where you started Vim.
+Have you ever supplied a directory to Vim at startup and were surprised that Vim's built-in file browser (Explorer) was opened to a different path than what you supplied to Vim at startup? :confused:

-Or if you ever launched [fzf.vim](https://github.com/junegunn/fzf.vim) and were surprised it was scanning files from a completely different path than what you supplied to Vim at startup.
+Or launched [fzf.vim](https://github.com/junegunn/fzf.vim) and were surprised it was scanning files from a completely different path than what you supplied to Vim at startup? :confused:

-And you found yourself wondering why doesn't Vim honor the path that I supplied at startup?
+Have you ever found yourself wondering :thinking:

+    "Why doesn't Vim follow the path that I supplied to it at startup?"

-Well this plugin might be for you!
+Well this plugin might be for you! :smiley:

 My goal here is to provide a simple plugin that does one thing well and requires zero-configuration.